synfinatic/sv650sds/README.md

  - Build a lookup table to map payload values to something meaningful
  - Convert payload to useful messages

+Ended up abandoning this method as the small capture window made things too difficult.

 Teensy + STL9637D
 =================